-This page is designed to show you how many fake ancient coins are spotted as they entering the market and why most quickly identified as fakes by experienced people.
-It will give you some background to learn from, but will not make you an expert in spotting them.
-Some of the observations described not actually prove the coin is fake, but rather give indications of inconsistency with what one would expect, indicating further investigation is needed.
-Others are absolute proof the coins are fakes.
-If you have not already done so, we suggest you start by first reading our preceding pages on types of fakes, as much of what follows will make more sense if you have already done so.
+This page is mostly about how new fakes are spotted as they entering the market, usually very quickly.
+It will not make you an expert in spotting fakes but will give you some basic information you can build on.
+Some of the observations do not prove the coin is fake, but show further investigation is needed.
+Others show proof a coin is fake.
+If you have not already done so, I suggest you first read the preceding pages on types of fakes, as much of what follows builds on them.

 Too Many from the Same Dies